dlowrey/find/README.md

 ### find where-to-look

-Displays the pathnames of all files in the specified directory and all subdirectories.
+Displays the pathnames of all files and directories in the specified directory and all subdirectories.
 If no directory is specified, the default is the current working directory.
-- `find -w testdir`
+- `find testdir`
-- `find -w`
 - `find`

 ### find where-to-look criteria

-**find where-to-look -n <specified name>**
+**find where-to-look -name <specified name>**

-This will search the specified directory (where-to-look) and all subdirectories for any files named <specified name> and display their pathnames.
+This will search the specified directory (where-to-look) and all subdirectories for any files or directories named <specified name> and display their paths.

-- `find -w testdir -n testfile`
+- `find testdir -name testfile`
-- `find -n testfile`
+- `find -name testfile`

-**find where-to-look -m <specified number of minutes>**
+**find where-to-look -min <specified number of minutes>**

-This will find those files modified with the specified number of minutes ago You can specify a number “n” to mean exactly n, “-n” to mean less than n, and “+n” to mean more than n.
+This will find files and directories modified with the specified number of minutes ago You can specify a number “n” to mean exactly n, “-n” to mean less than n, and “+n” to mean more than n.

-- `find -w testdir -m +10`
+- `find testdir -min +10`
-- `find -w testdir -m -10`
+- `find testdir -min -10`
-- `find -w testdir -m 10`
+- `find testdir -min 10`
-- `find -m +10`
+- `find -min +10`

-**find where-to-look -i <specified i-node number>**
+**find where-to-look -inum <specified i-node number>**

-Find a file that has i-node number given.
+Find a file or directory that has i-node number given.

-- `find -w testdir -i 25`
+- `find testdir -inum 25`
-- `find -i 25`
+- `find -inum 25`

-### find where-to-look criteria action
+### find where-to-look criteria execute

-**find where-to-look criteria -a delete**
+**find where-to-look criteria -exec [delete|rm]**

-Find files matching any specified criteria and delete them.
+Find files or directories matching any specified criteria and remove them.

-- `find testdir -n testfile -a delete`
+- `find testdir -name testfile -exec delete`
-- `find -n testfile2 -a delete`

-**find where-to-look criteria -a rm**

-Find files matching any specified criteria and remove them.

-- `find testdir -n testfile -a rm`
+- `find -name dir3 -exec rm`
-- `find -n testfile2 -a rm`
+- `find -name testfile2 -exec rm`

-**find where-to-look criteria -a cat**
+**find where-to-look criteria -exec cat**

 Find files matching any specified criteria and output their contents.

-- `find testdir -n testfile -a cat`
+- `find testdir -name testfile -exec cat`
-- `find -n testfile2 -a cat`
+- `find -name testfile2 -exec cat`

-**find where-to-look criteria -a mv newfilename**
+**find where-to-look criteria -exec mv newfilename**

-Find files matching any specified criteria and rename them to a specified name.
+Find files matching any specified criteria and rename/move them.

-- `find testdir -n testfile -a mv dummyfile`
+- `find testdir -name testfile -exec mv dummyfile`  // moves file named testfile to current directory and renames it dummyfile
-- `find -n testfile2 -a mv testfile21`
+- `find -name testfile2 -exec mv testfile21`